Sharp offshore earthquake rattles North Coast near Eureka

 EUREKA -- An earthquake with a preliminary magnitude of 4.8 struck about 16 miles southwest of Cape Mendocino on Saturday afternoon, according to the U.S. Geological Survey.

-The offshore temblor happened at 12:35 p.m. and there have been no reports of significant damage in nearby communities which include Ferndale, Fortuna and Eureka.
+The offshore temblor happened just before 12:30 p.m. and there were no reports of significant damage in nearby communities which include Ferndale, Fortuna and Eureka.
 However dozens of coastal residents reported feeling the quake, according to a report in the Eureka Times-Standard.

 The National Weather Service said there was no threat of a tsunami.